ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 1. An ICMP Echo (ping) request
 1. An encrypted SNMP packet showing `cis527` or `bootstrap` as the username (look for the `msgUserName` field)
    * _HINT: Use the commands from Task 5_
-1. A DHCP Offer packet showing the Domain Name of `cis527<your ID>.cs.ksu.edu`
+1. A DHCP Offer packet showing the Domain Name of `<your ID>.cis527.cs.ksu.edu`
    * _HINT: Reboot one of your other VMs to force it to request a new IP address, or use the `ipconfig` (Windows) or `dhclient` (Ubuntu) commands to renew the IP address_
 1. An HTTP 301: Moved Permanently redirect response
    * _HINT: Clear the cache in your web browser, then navigate to `http://people.cs.ksu.edu/~russfeld` (without a trailing slash).
 It should redirect to `http://people.cs.ksu.edu/~russfeld/` (with a trailing slash)._